H-England/2025_Teaching_portfolio/ AWS Portfolio Website.md

 ##### Blog Microservice

-1. Setup a HTTP API with a GET method integrated with the **FetchPostFunction** Lambda function.
-Enable CORS and as follows;

-- Access-Control-Allow-Origin = *
-- Access-Control-Allow-Headers = *
-- Access-Control-Allow-Methods = *
-- Access-Control-Expose-Headers = *
+1. Launch the `blog.yaml` microservice stack, filling in the S3 Bucket names.

-Add the invoke URL to your application code (line 6 in the file blog.js).
+2. Add the invoke URL to your application code (line 6 in the file blog.js).

-2. After the initial stack creation, update the Upload Bucket to add the Event notification for triggering the **CreatePostFunction** Lambda function.
-This sets the S3 event notification for the Lambda function and allows the microservice to work. (**TIP:**  It should only work when .txt files are uploaded using the API call **S3:PutObject** events, triggering the **CreatePostFunction** function.

-***Note*** if you are struggling to get this to work, create a function url by following steps of the subsequent steps later in the document.

 ##### View Counter

-You must set up a Lambda function URL, with CORS enabled as a trigger for the **ViewsFunction** Lambda function.

-> Note: for each Lambda function URL in the solution you can set the authentication type to "NONE".
-Also, CORS should be enabled, to expose all headers, allow all headers, and allow all methods).

-Take the time to explore these settings, as multiple HTTP Methods are involved.
-Expose all headers and allow all headers too.

-You will then add this to your application code (line 3 in the file **index.js**, replace the example URL).
-You can test the function URL works simply by clicking on it - if it does, add it in your **index.js** file.
+1. Launch the `viewcounter.yaml` stack.

+2. Add the invoke URL to your application code (line 3, index.js)

 ##### Contact Form

-Again, use a function URL (CORS enabled, expose all headers, allow all headers, and allow all methods).
-Update line 34 in the index.js file.
+1. Launch the `contactform.yaml` stack.

+2. Add the invoke URL to your application code (line 34, index.js)

 ##### AWS Latest News

-Use a function URL for the **UpdateWebpageFunction** Function (CORS enabled, expose all headers, allow all headers, and allow all methods).
-Update line 2 of the aws.js file.
+1. Launch the `awslatestnews.yaml` stack.

+2. Add the invoke URL to your application code (line 2, aws.js)

 >  **Note:** It's worth running a manual test on the RSS Lambda function before you add the microservice to your webpage.
 This will populate the DynamoDB table with news stories.
 Otherwise, your page will be blank until the EventBridge rule runs for the first time, which will be 9 AM UTC.